PUB HLTH 1002 - Public Health IB

 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code PUB HLTH 1002 Course Public Health IB Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Assumed Knowledge Concepts of health & disease, principles of public health, health status of Australians, descriptive epidemiology & basic biostatistics, public health applied to infectious & chronic disease & the role of government in public health in Australia Course Description This course builds on learning attained during the first semester course Public Health 1A &, in addition to providing basic essential knowledge of disease prevention & health promotion aspects of public health, it provides a valuable foundation for subsequent health sciences & public health studies.
-Public Health 1B aims to introduce students to a population view of health & to the range of disciplines that contribute to a focus on the health of populations, with an orientation toward prevention, early intervention and primary care
+Course Code PUB HLTH 1002 Course Public Health IB Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description This course builds on learning attained during the first semester course Public Health IA &, in addition to providing basic essential knowledge of disease prevention & health promotion aspects of public health, it provides a valuable foundation for subsequent health sciences & public health studies.
+Public Health IB aims to introduce students to a population view of health & to the range of disciplines that contribute to a focus on the health of populations, with an orientation toward prevention, early intervention and primary care